prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

   - They prevent a transition unless a predefined condition is met.
   - This allows you to encode logic directly into the state machine.

-These features allow state machines to be more succint and prevent them from becoming unruley, also referred to as _state explosion_.
+These features allow state machines to be more succinct and prevent them from becoming unruly, also referred to as _state explosion_.

 ---